ArtDayOrg/ArtDayEmberClient/README.md

 <img src="/screenshots/CreateSessions.png" width="540" />

-The students then log in and rank their top 6 preferred sessions, by dragging and dropping tiles representing the sessions.
+The students then log in and rank their top 6 preferred sessions, by dragging and dropping tiles representing the sessions:
 <img src="/screenshots/Prefs.png" width="540" />

 Once all students set their preferences, the admin sets enrollment.
 This runs a customized version of the Gale-Shapley Algorithm, guarenteeing a distribution where no two students would exchange sessions in a single period.
 This maximizes happiness for the the highest possible number of students.
 This replaces a process where many volunteers would get paper forms from the students, then sit around a table and sort 440 pieces of paper by hand to produce a less than optimal result.